GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 -----------------|---------------|---------|------------
 201 | string | Report was created | As described below

-For each sub awardee in the request, the API will process the request as described.
-If the sub awardee request passes all validations as specified in the General Error Messages section, the subaward report for the sub awardee will be created and HTTP Status code 201 will be returned.
-If the sub awardee request passes all validations as specified in the Validation Failure Error Messages section, then the report is saved in “Published” status.
-If any validations fail, then the report is saved in “Draft” status and the validation error messages are sent back as a part of the response body.
-See the [Response JSON](#response-json) section for the response structure and specific examples.
+The API will process each request as described for all Subawardees within the request.
+* If the Subawardee request passes all validations as specified in the [General Error Messages](#general-error-messages) section, the subaward report for the Subawardee will be created and HTTP Status code 201 will be returned.
+* If the Subawardee request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.

-The API will return other HTTP Status codes in case of any errors as specified in the General Error Messages section.
+* If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
+(See the [Response JSON](#response-json) section for the response structure and specific examples.)
+The API will return other HTTP Status codes in case of any errors as specified in the [General Error Messages](#general-error-messages) section.

 #### Examples

 <details>
-<summary>Example: Submit Grant Subaward Report for multiple awards and multiple subawards.
-Example includes scenario when Top Pay Employees information for the subawardee is not mandatory to be provided.</summary>
+<summary>Example 1: Submit Grant Subaward Report for multiple awards and multiple Subawards.
+Example includes scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {